 Softball Hitting Drill Presented by Carie Dever-Boaz

 Former Division One Head Coach and National Pro Fastpitch National Champion, Carie Dever-Boaz, demonstrates an excellent drill that helps correct a common hitting mistake seen in fastpitch softball.
 There's no doubt Carie Dever-Boaz has a wealth of knowledge from years of experience as a player and a Division I coach.
 Watch and learn from one of the best in the game!
-If you have any questions or suggestions, feel free to contact us via JustBats.com Facebook or Twitter Page, E-mail: email@example.com, or our Toll Free Telephone: 1-866-321-BATS (2287).
+If you have any questions or suggestions, feel free to contact us via JustBats.com Facebook or Twitter Page.
+E-mail: email@example.com Toll Free Telephone: 1-866-321-BATS (2287)

 Former Division One Head Coach and National Pro Fastpitch National Champion, Car...
 Read More